juandrepanther/juandre-art-portfolio/README.md

 - `docker run -d --restart=unless-stopped --name juandre-art-portfolio -p 8080:80 juandre-art-portfolio`

 At the production do not forget to add `server_name localhost;` at the nginx.conf file.

+# CV Download

+Minio S3 bucket has been used.
+CV file has ReadOnly Access Policy.